ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-4-1.md

-Chapter 4: Providing Positive Feedback that Encourages Growth: Techniques for Providing Positive Feedback
+Techniques for Providing Positive Feedback
 =========================================================================================================

 Providing positive feedback is an important part of driving employee performance and encouraging growth.
 In this chapter, we'll explore some techniques for providing effective positive feedback.